bilals12/interviewpractice/security_questions.md

 - security:

     1. containment of threats

     2. reduced attack surface

 - access:

     1. subnets can have specific access controls

     2. enhanced monitoring

 - compliance:

     1. subnets help in segregrating sensitive data

     2. isolating critical servers/dbs -> exposure is limited

 - edge cases:

     1. oversegmentation: network complexity -> difficult to manage

     2. cross-subnet access: misconfigured access controls -> unauthorized access

     3. VPN: understanding how VPNs interact with subnets

 **Explain the difference between TCP and UDP.
 Which is more secure and why?**

 - **TCP**:

     - connection oriented: establishes connection before transmission (3-way handshake)

     - reliable delivery: all packets must be delivered accurately and in the correct order (packet sequencing, acknowledgements, retransmission of lost packets)

     - applications where reliability and order are crucial (HTTPS, FTP, SMTP)

     - more secure than UDP (establishes connection and confirms packet delivery)

     - subject to attacks like SYN flooding, SYNACK spoofing, session hijacking

 - **UDP**:

     - connectionless: sends packets (datagrams) independently

     - unreliable delivery: no acknowledgement, retransmission. no guarantee of delivery, order, integrity

     - applications where speed > reliability (video streaming, online gaming, VoIP)

     - less secure than TCP (susceptible to spoofing/reflection attacks eg: send UDP packets with a forged IP address, leading to a reflection attack)

     - no built-in mechanism for integrity or authenticity

 - What is the TCP three-way handshake?

-         - view blog
+    1. SYN (synchronize):

+    - the client sends a TCP packet with the SYN flag set to the server.

+    - the packet indicates an initiation of a connection request and contains an ISN (initial sequence number) generated by the client.

+    - the client asks the server to acknowledge (ACK) this sequence number.

+    2. SYN-ACK (synchronize-acknowledge)
+    - the server then responds with a TCP packet that has both SYN and ACK flags set.
+    - this acknowledges the client’s sequence number and also contains the server’s own ISN.

+    3. ACK (acknowledge)
+    - the client then sends a final ACK packet to acknowledge the client’s ISN.
+    - this completes the handshake, and both parties now exchange data, in both directions.

 **What is the purpose of TLS?**